 - Five GPIO pins with digital input/output with internally connected pullups or pulldowns

-- Three of the I/O pins can be used for 12-bit analog input
+- All of the I/O pins can be used for 12-bit analog input

 - True analog output on one I/O pin - can be used to play 10-bit quality audio clips